 Generally the classification in a video file is based on either object or frames.
 Whenever the problem arises with respect to tracking the object in frame sequence, the features of the object are to be considered.
 Whereas, the features of entire frames are important if the problem comes with frames classification such as shot, instance and event detections.
 Initially the classification had been done over tracked objects for differentiating the particular object from other tracked objects [I6].
 During 2003 one video object classification technique was proposed based on computing recurrent motion for each tracked objects.
 A specific feature vector called 'Recurrent Motion Image' (RMI) to calculate repeated motion of object was developed.
 Based on their RMIs, object's type was justified because all objects do not have same RMI.
-This proposed technique was efficient both in terms of computational and space criteria [I6].
-But the accuracy during tracking was found lacked.
+This proposed technique was found lacked.